holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/03_madlibs/lesson_plan.md

 ## Lesson Plan

-In this lesson, we introduce student's to the `input()` function and talk about how it is used.
-In particular, we focus on how it returns strings from the user and then how we can manipulate that data however we'd like.
+In this lesson, we introduce student's to the `int()` function, talk about how it is used, and compare it with the `input` function.
+In particular, we focus on how we can manipulate the data returned by a user however we'd like.
 To drive the point home, students then make their own Mad Libs and share them amongst themselves.

 ### Setup